ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 Publishing your data using cloud-hosting solutions is one way to avoid file locations changing when you make updates.
 See guidance on [alternative file hosting arrangements](https://standard.threesixtygiving.org/en/new-docs-style/publish-data-openly/#alternative-options-for-360giving-data-hosting) for more details.

 Maintaining a consistent link can be a convenient approach to file 360Giving file management however you can always contact 360Giving Helpdesk via <support@threesixtygiving.org> about data updates, and we can check the file and update the Data Registry as needed.

+### What's next?
+Read our guidance about making updates to your 360Giving data.